 We hope we get to meet you in person, but here we are virtually!

-I am chair of our group.
-I thoroughly enjoy a car-free lifestyle.
-Walking and cycling is central to my life – it brings together my love of movement, nature and connection with the York community.
+I am chair and curator of our group.
+I thoroughly enjoy a car-free lifestyle in York.
+Walking and cycling is central to my life – it brings together my love of movement, nature and social connection with the York community.
 I am known for my upright, apparently “graceful”, cycling style around town on my favourite Gazelle 🙂

 I have been involved with Bikes Belles since its inception.
 I have always been a keen cyclist, from my very first bike at four years old, and I now cycle almost every day for commuting and leisure.
 I have lived in York for 20 years and my friends and colleagues are regularly shocked by my nerdy knowledge of places, roads and snickleways.
 I am always happy to provide advice about the best cycle-friendly rat-runs through the city and where to find the nearest bike shop or pub!
 I regularly help out on Bike Belles rides, and am always ready and equipped to help fix a puncture or straighten out a mudguard.

 I am the granny of the group but don’t let age prevent me from enjoying the pleasures and benefits of cycling – exercise, fresh air, going new places, meeting new people and keeping up with old friends.
 I particularly enjoy the buddying role that I play – encouraging people (back) onto their bikes, showing them the many and varied cycling routes in and around York and enjoying seeing their confidence grow.
 I believe that individuals often need only a little encouragement to leave their car behind and get out to enjoy the pleasures of cycling – even if it is getting to work with the day’s exercise already half done.